robserva/ghostwriter/README.md

   * Doing a bit of refactoring, grouping utilities into separate files
   * Yesterday a new Anthropic model came out (3.5-sonnet-new) which might be better at spacial awareness on the screen, so next up is to try that out in drawing-mode
   * In any case, next I want to set it up with `tools` so that it can contextually give back an SVG or text or start to trigger external scripts, like for TODO list management
+* **2024-11-02** - Tool Time
+  * Switch to providing some tools -- draw_text and draw_svg
+  * This should make it more compatible with Anthropic?
+  * More immediately, this means now there is the one overall assistant and it decides to draw back keyboard text or SVG drawing

 ## Ideas
 * [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!